emmercm/www/src/blog/_pin-gha-action-digests.md

 ## Solution

 So what can you do to protect yourself?
-Follow GitHub's "[secure use reference](https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions)"
+Follow GitHub's "[secure [actions] use reference](https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions)" and "pin" actions to their commit SHA.

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/